Governor Seyi Makinde of Oyo State

-Oyo State Government has assured the people of Oyo Town that new Alaafin of Oyo would emerge soon, urging them to be patient.
+Oyo State Government has assured the people of Oyo Town that a new Alaafin of Oyo would emerge soon, urging them to be patient.

-Gov. Seyi Makinde gave the assurance at the eighth day fidau/interdenominational prayer held in honour of the late Oba Adeyemi at the palace arcade in Oyo.
+Gov. Seyi Makinde gave the assurance at the eighth-day fidau/interdenominational prayer held in honour of the late Oba Adeyemi at the palace arcade in Oyo.

-The News Agency of Nigeria (NAN) recalls that the late Oba Adeyemi died on April 22 at the Afe Babalola University Teaching Hospital, Ado-Ekiti.
+Recall that the late Oba Adeyemi died on April 22 at the Afe Babalola University Teaching Hospital, Ado-Ekiti.

 “People are eager to see the next king, but we have to follow due process.

 “We promise not to compromise and another Alaafin will come in due time,” the governor said.